-2.1 Budgets
+2.1 BUDGETS

 A budget can be defined as a quantitative or financial plan that estimates revenue and expenses for the next financial year or beyond.
 It can be set on an accrual basis, that is, when the expense is incurred or revenue earned, not necessarily paid or received in the bank, or on a cash basis, when the expense is paid or revenue received in the bank.
+It's helpful to ensure the organisation has a clear mission statement and strategic plan prior to setting the budgets.